birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-301--down-and-out-in-quodeth.md

 ## Session MVPC

-* This feature is too hard and has been discontinued
+* This feature is too hard and has been discontinued!

 ## Foes Vanquished